OpinionLa France est-elle un pays sportif ? Un débat...

 In France, on the other hand, sports infrastructure is not as developed.
 School sports programs are often seen as secondary to academics, and university-level sports do not receive the same attention or funding as they do in the US.
 The result is that many young athletes in France do not have the same opportunities for development and competition.

-- Advertisement -
+- Advertisement - from Amazon -

 Instead, they often look to the US for better facilities, more exposure, and higher levels of competition.One of the most significant differences between France and the US is the role of college sports.
 In the United States, college sports are not just a way to stay fit—they are massive cultural and financial enterprises.